ant-design/ant-design-pro-site/docs/css-modules.en-US.md

 }
 ```

-Writing styles in less doesn't seem to change much, just the class name is simpler (as it is in the actual project), the change in the js file is that when setting the className, the original string is replaced with an object property, the property name is the same as the corresponding class name in the less file, and the object is introduced from the less file.
+Writing styles in less doesn't seem to change much, just the class name is easy (as it is in the actual project), the change in the js file is that when setting the className, the original string is replaced with an object property, the property name is the same as the corresponding class name in the less file, and the object is introduced from the less file.

 In the style file above, `.title` will only take effect in this file, you can use the selector with the same name in any other file and it will not affect it.
 But sometimes we just want a style that takes effect globally?
 You can use `:global`.